AndrewWalker/Dubins-Curves/README.rst

         double q1[] = { 4,4,3.142 };
         double turning_radius = 1.0;
         DubinsPath path;
-        dubins_init( &path, q0, q1, turning_radius,);
+        dubins_init( &path, q0, q1, turning_radius);
         dubins_path_sample_many( &path, 0.1, printConfiguration, NULL);
         return 0;
     }

 The following image shows some example paths, and the heading of the vehicle at each of the intermediate configurations.

 .. image:: ./docs/images/samples.png